-- Students must obtain a recital approval form from the office. - All off-campus performances must be approved by your applied lesson professor. - Students must provide a concert program, concert ticket, or photo from your phone to their applied lessons professor. - Recital approval forms must be approved and signed by your applied lesson professor. - Turn in the signed recital approval form to the music office secretary. - No more than 5 recitals may be used from a single conference or convention. - Lists of events attended will not be accepted. - Approved off-campus performances must be at collegiate level or above. - To receive credit, recital programs must be submitted within one month of the performance.
+- Students must obtain a recital approval form from the office. - All off-campus performances must be approved by your applied lesson professor and Department Chair. - Students must provide a concert program, concert ticket, or a photo from your phone to their applied lessons professor. - Recital approval forms must be approved and signed by your applied lesson professor. - Signed recital approval forms must be turned into the music office secretary. - Maximum 5 recitals credits may be approved from a single conference or convention. - Lists of events attended will not be accepted, must provide documentation. - Approved off-campus performances must be at the collegiate level or above. - To receive credit, recital programs must be submitted within one month of the performance.
 Upon completion, recital attendance is noted on your university transcript.